skyjerry/go-monkey/README.md

-Write code while reading _Writing An Interpreter In Go_
+Coding while reading _Writing An Interpreter In Go_